yujinakayama/transpec/README.md

 * Make sure your project has `rspec` gem dependency `2.14` or later.
 If not, change your `*.gemspec` or `Gemfile` to do so.
 * Run `rspec` and check if all the specs pass.
+* Ensure the Git repository is clean.
+(You don't want to mix up your changes and Transpec's changes, right?)

 Then, run `transpec` with no arguments in the project root directory: